 I have been working long and hard in an attempt to perfect the weekend getaway.
 I have attached the actual itineraries from a number of my weekend and long weekend trips over the past few years, along with comments (in red) on what worked well and what I would have done differently.
-Keep in mind that this collection does not even begin to cover all the possibilities for worthwhile weekend getaways from Paris; these are just the ones I’ve tested personally!
-I hope this gives you some ideas, and please check back from time to time as I will continue to add more.
-Try some of them out and let me know how it goes!
+Keep in mind that this collection does not even begin to cover all the possibilities for worthwhile weekend getaways from Paris; these are just the ones I’ve tested personally.
+And some information may be outdated as I don’t update them.
+But I hope this gives you some ideas, and please check back from time to time as I will continue to add more.

 (Note: I do not always give restaurant recommendations in the itineraries.
 That is simply because I only include suggestions on where to eat when I’ve been to a place worth going back to.)